bluesnake0818/chinese-zodiac-slot-machine/README.md

 - what does view port do?
 - the screen doesn't move to center when body width is defined in body css.
 - vh, vp, vw, min, max
-- when you do pass through (evt) as a parameter for addeventlisteners
+- when do you have to pass through "evt" as a parameter for addeventlisteners?
-- what does session contents restored from 2/12/2022 at 4:20:50 PM mean?
+- what does "session contents restored from 2/12/2022 at 4:20:50 PM" mean?
+Shown in terminal
-- things like audio variable shoudl go under variables (state)?
+- things like audio variable should go under variables (state) section?
-- set at flex-start and then adjusting the margins is easier - than space around - contrary to what i thought at the beginning.
+- set at flex-start and then adjusting the margins is easier - than doing space-around - contrary to what i thought in the beginning.
-- what's em and rem
+- what's em and rem? em = 1 font size
-- img src vs. div background-image for slot machine
+- img src vs. div background-image for slot machine - functionally different? which is more sophisticated way?
-- give padding to main rather than giving margin/padding to  elements inside.
+- give padding to main rather than giving margin/padding to the elements inside.
 - // console.log(`scoreBoard: ${scoreBoard}`) // why does this print with score as textContent even though it should be cleared to "". apply time delay to see if the textContent element has been reset in HTML
-- #score-board-B > .score-board-b-turn { why doesn't this work?
+- #score-board-B > .score-board-b-turn ==> why doesn't this work?
-- unit 1 assessment : why does font size from body change
-- queryselectorall didn't work
+- queryselectorall didn't work - socreboard

 ## Next Steps (backlog)
 - Play animal sound when player is chosen (before play button is clicked)